amw-18/spendshare/app/README.md

 ```
 The API will be accessible at `http://localhost:8000`.
 Interactive API documentation (Swagger UI) will be available at `http://localhost:8000/docs`.
-Alternative API documentation (ReDoc) will be available at `http://localhost:8000/redoc`.

 ## Running Tests